 Travellers want more bang for their buck

 Economic uncertainty means travellers are reconsidering their spending.
-While the outlook is overwhelmingly optimistic, with 50% of travellers saying that investing in a vacation remains a top priority, nearly seven in 10 (68%) – particularly those from Latin America (75%) and Asia Pacific (71%) – will be seeking better value for money.
+While the outlook is overwhelmingly optimistic, with 68% of travellers saying that investing in a vacation remains a top priority, more than half (53%) will be seeking better value for money.

 For more than three in five (63%) this means smartly-timed trips, while 60% plan to prioritise loyalty schemes.